 Also, you need to check if your partner still has a student loan that they will carry into the marriage and pay off later.
 If there are any other debts like credit card debts and if you would want to be debt-free before starting a new life.
 When getting ready for marriage, all these technicalities must be gotten out of the way first.

 Sometimes parents are dependent on you financially, in that case, you need to let your partner know about it.
 Also, the last and very important aspect is to talk about your retirement plan and how you plan to work toward it.
+The attitude of your partner towards their financial matters largely reflects in their personality as well.
+Those who’re serious about the matters of money are often more serious and careful in their lives, while the reverse is quite often true as well.

 3. What is intimacy for you?